 NAPD’s Amicus Committee supports critical issues facing public defenders, assigned counsel, and their clients before the state and federal courts by filing amicus briefs at the request of counsel and approval of the Committee.
-H. Louis Sirkin, one of the nation's preeminent First Amendment and criminal defense attorney and Of Counsel with Santen & Hughes, and Janet Moore, former public defender and Professor at the University of Cincinnati Law School, co-chair the Committee.
+H. Louis Sirkin, one of the nation's preeminent First Amendment and criminal defense attorney and Of Counsel with Santen & Hughes, and Emily Hughes, Professor and Bouma Fellow in Law at the University of Iowa College of Law, co-chair the Committee.
 Members seek opportunities for amicus contribution and participate in brief writing as needed.
 The Committee meets on an as-needed basis and is looking for good researchers and writers to assist.
 Contact Heather H. Hall if you are interested in being part of the NAPD Amicus Committee.

 Thus far, the Amicus Committee has submitted briefs in the following cases: